-- The current operating frequency in MHz (101.30 MHz in the example) - Whether the synthesizer is locked (Lock) and, therefore, whether the frequency value displayed is a reliable reading (in such a case a green icon appears on the screen, as shown in the figure above, otherwise the icon turns red) - The frequency reference currently in use (Ref), either internal or external (in the example, a 10 MHz internal reference is shown)
+- The current operating frequency in MHz (99.000 MHz in the example) - Whether the synthesizer is locked (Lock) and, therefore, whether the frequency value displayed is a reliable reading (in such a case a green icon appears on the screen, as shown in the figure above, otherwise the icon turns red) - The frequency reference currently in use (Ref), either internal or external (in the example, a 10 MHz internal reference is shown)

-To set a new operating frequency, use the New Frequency section.
+To set a new operating frequency, use the New Frequency section using the A (increase) e V (decrease) keys as described in par.
+10.1.a.